Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 This is one of the most competitive air corridors in Western Europe, and the prices show it.
 In 2026, expect one-way fares of €19 to €45 in the low season (November to March) and €40 to €90 at the summer peak (June to August).
 Shoulder-season round trips often land between €50 and €100 all-in.

-Because five carriers compete head to head, a single bad search can cost you double.
-The trick is to compare them all at once rather than checking airline sites one by one.
+That €23 we paid?
+Pure November luck — but not really luck at all once you know the pattern.
+Because five carriers fight head to head, a single lazy search can cost you double, which is exactly the trap my wife nearly walked into.
+The fix is to compare them all at once instead of clicking through airline sites one by one.
 Want the full menu of routes and seasonal deals?
 Browse our flights category for more European bargains.
+But the real money is in when you fly, so let’s start there.

 When to fly: the cheapest months at a glance